How can 3 minutes really be enough?

 End of 2023

-Elonga on your bedside table
+Elonga on your nightstand

 Rocket launch: 10,000 customers a year